How To Respond To Interview Questions Related To ‘Job Gaps’

 Step 3: Highlight What You Did During the Gap

-• Completed certifications (e.g., PMP, Google Data Analytics)
+• Completed Certifications (e.g., PMP, Six Sigma, Data Analytics):

 Step 4: Emphasize Relevance and Readiness